sumnerevans/sumnerevans.com/content/posts/school/2018-11-03-icpc/index.rst

 By this time, I'd identified the next easiest problem (Problem D) for them to solve.
 They submitted it at 24 minutes.

-As they were solving that problem, I went through all of the problems in the competition (there were 12) and determined what types of problems they were.
+As they were solving that problem, I went through all the problems in the competition (there were 12) and determined what types of problems they were.
 My initial pass got me the following: